jfasch/jfasch-home/trainings/material/soup/python/swdev/pytest/intro.rst

 .. sidebar::

-   More built-in fixture see :doc:`pytest:reference/fixtures`
+   More built-in fixtures see :doc:`pytest:reference/fixtures`

 * Sometimes it is necessary to create temporary data in the filesystem
 * ``pytest`` has a number of fixtures to cover this (and related) use